mmarshall540/repeaters/README.md

 (repeat-mode)
 ```

-The ‘repeaters-define-repmaps’ function takes a single argument, which
+The ‘repeaters-define-maps’ function takes a single argument, which
 is a list of repeat-map definitions.

 Each definition contains the following items: